-But you’re not dramatic, sensitive, or too emotional.
+But - you’re not dramatic, sensitive, or too emotional.
 Really.
 You just process and experience things differently than neurotypical folks.

-ADHDers tend to experience more intense emotions, and that sometimes includes deep emotional pain caused by criticism or rejection.
-You might be on constant alert for rejection, or even think you’re being criticized when you’re not.
+ADHDers tend to experience more intense emotions, and that can include deep emotional pain caused by criticism or rejection.
+(Sometimes even physical pain.)

 1. You dread checking your email.

 Do you avoid checking your email for as long as possible?
 Is it because you’re convinced there’s always bad news hiding in your inbox?
 Ugh, same.